Pontifical School of Theology

 PHI447Moral and Political Philosophy

-The aim of this course is to reflect on the foundations and meaning of democracy with a view to rediscovering the place of morality in politics, given that the concepts of “morality” and “politics” are more often understood in separation than in conjunction.
-This approach helps understand the great debates in moral and political philosophy from the Greek era – particularly with Plato and Aristotle – to the modern and even contemporary times.
-Based on an approach to these two concepts, the course mainly examines the need for both interaction and separation of morality and politics.
-Students explore these questions in depth, drawing on texts by classical and modern philosophers, such as Plato, Aristotle, Kant, Machiavelli, Thomas Hobbes, Max Webber, Hannah Arendt, and Julien Freund, who have pondered this topical issue.
+The course aims to consider a reflection on the foundations and the meaning of democracy, in order to find the place of morality in politics; knowing that the two concepts "moral" and "politics" are written mostly in separation rather than in conjunction.
+This is how we can understand the great debates relative to moral and political philosophy, from the ancient Greeks particularly those of Plato and Aristotle until modern or contemporary times.
+Starting with an approach to these two concepts, the course is essentially questioning, on one hand, the need for the interaction of these two areas of morality and politics, and also that of their separation.
+Students will analyze in-depth the answer to these questions by drawing on texts of classical and modern philosophers such as Plato, Aristotle, Kant, Machiavelli, Thomas Hobbes, Max Weber, Hannah Arendt and Julien Freund, who have pondered this topical issue.

 PHI327Philosophical Anthropology